-1. For preparation of a notice \$ 2.
-For service of notice on each person or place by the First Nation \$ 3.
+1. For preparation of a notice \$250 2.
+For service of notice on each person or place by Kanaka \$300 3.
 For service of notice on each person or place by a process server, bailiff or delivery service actual cost 4.
 For advertising in newspaper actual cost 5.
-For staff time spent in conducting a seizure and sale of personal property, not including costs otherwise recovered under this Schedule \$ per person per hour 6 Actual costs incurred by the First Nation for the seizu

-6. Actual costs incurred by the First Nation for the seizure, storage and sale of personal property will be charged based on receipts.
+For staff time spent in conducting a seizure and sale of personal property, not including costs otherwise recovered under this Schedule \$100 per person per hour 6.
+Actual costs incurred by Kanaka for the seizure, storage and sale of personal property will be charged based on receipts.